dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/new-field.md

 `SqlException: Invalid column name 'Rating'.`

-This exception is caused by the updated Movie model class being different than the schema of the Movie table of the database.
+The `SqlException` exception is caused by the updated Movie model class being different than the schema of the Movie table of the database.
 (There's no `Rating` column in the database table.)

 There are a few approaches to resolving the error: